vikram-kher/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 ---

-TEST: Vikram kher is a 1st year PhD student at  of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
-{style="text-align: justify;"}
+TEST: SAMPLE is a 1st year PhD student at Yale {style="text-align: justify;"}